What is a teacup puppy?

 'toy' is not a breed, but it is a group recognized by the AKC and

-are thoroughly checked by a licensed veterinarian and issued a health certificate before they are able to go home.
+are thoroughly checked by a licensed veterinarian and issued a health certificate before going to their new home.
 We also require all of our customers to attend

-puppy orientation in which they are educated on the health and caring for
+a puppy orientation, in which they are educated on the health and caring for

 their teacup or toy sized puppy.